scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

 In some cases, we will not statically know the type within the `Type` and will need to use the `t.Underlying` to refer to it.

 When do we need this extra `Type` parameter?
-* When a type is abstract and it is used at a level that is deeper than the current level.
+* When a type is abstract and it is used at a level that is higher than the current level.

 When you add a `Type` contextual parameter to a method, you will either get it from another context parameter or implicitly with a call to `Type.of`:
 ```scala